JRavenelco/WRO_2025_SSbots/README.md

 Power delivery is handled by a combination of the integrated power delivery network of the Large HUB and a custom one with a 4S Li-Ion battery pack and a commercial regulator from [Traco Power](https://www.tracopower.com/int/series/tmdc-20) to provide a steady 5V for the Raspberry Pi and the camera.
 Based on our tests for power consumption each battery pack with 2200mAh is capable of providing a runtime of 3 hours with the steady state current consumption of 650mA and up to 1 hour with full load at the average peak current consumption of 1880mA.
 This would enable us to go through a round without having a degradation of performance due to the battery discharge.

+## Second Design Iteration
+After the regional friendly competition, checking out the other teams designs and progressing more onto the challenges we could not solve at that time, we decided to completely redesign the robot.
+We needed to asses the simultaneous object detection and navigation aspects for mapping the location of the objects not just detecting them with the camera and improve on the weight distribution and traction system.
+We decided to include a LIDAR sensor at the front and TOF sensors arround the robot to map the objects in the track and detect the proximity of the walls while reverse parcking.
+For the mechanical redesign the parts where iteratively customized as to optimize weight distribution and remove unnecesary weight and volume from the robot.

+The key aspect for this redesign is a unibody chassis onto which all the other components are mounted, this allowed to have a lighter design with only the required mounting points and customized for each of the components.
+TODO: IMAGE UNIBODY CHASIS
+For this point we initially started by recerating in CAD the main component

 ## Teamwork